 - soft interiors prevent scratching of artwork, in contrast to hard ones;

-Find customer reviews, especially if you are going to buy an art case online.
-They are your chance to be informed about completely surprising problems.
+Look at customer reviews, especially if you are going to buy an art case online.
+They can alert you to unexpected issues.

-For example, I found out in this way that the portfolio I wanted to order has a strong chemical smell.
+For example, I discovered that the portfolio I wanted to order had a strong chemical smell.

 Look for a minimum of a one-year manufacturer’s warranty.